anu-bdsi/workshop-intro-to-linux-aug-2023/01_notebook_1.md

 __Q: If we are in the directory `/home/mary`, what is the relative path to the directory `robert`?__

+## Mouse does not work in terminal

+This is one thing to pay attention to before we move on to practising commands.

+When you type commands in the command line, you can only use the arrow keys to move your cursor.

 # Commands to move around in Linux

 When we log into a Linux system, we are in the home directory `~` by default.
 What exactly is this `~` directory?
 We can use the command `pwd` to check out.